-Pick up your rental car and head to your Airbnb.
+Pick up your rental car and head to your accommodations.
 This is your time to recoup from the flight and prepare for tomorrow—your first day on the open road.
-If you stay in the Airbnb we stayed in, you’ll be there in 15 minutes and can put your stuff down and walk to the Old School House for an amazing atmosphere and delicious food.
+If you stay in Rose Cottage B&B in Swords, you’ll be there in 15 minutes and can put your stuff down and head to the Old School House for an amazing atmosphere and delicious food.

 Dublin>Kilkenny ~1 hour 20 minutes